Storage

 The app stores its data in .replay-control/ on the ROM storage device, separate from the RePlayOS configuration.
 This directory contains:

-- Metadata database – game library index, imported metadata, thumbnail index (rebuildable)
+- Library database – game library index, imported metadata, thumbnail index (rebuildable)

 - User data database – box art overrides, saved videos (persistent)